canokeys/canokey-documentation/content/userguide/_index.md

 ## Glossary

 - **FIDO**: Fast Identity Online, an open industry alliance dedicated to setting and promoting passwordless authentication standards.
 - **WebAuthn**: Web Authentication, an authentication protocol defined by W3C.
-CanoKey supports CTAP 2.0, CTAP 2.1 from firmware version 2.0.0, and CTAP 2.3 from firmware version 3.1.1.
+CanoKey supports CTAP 2.0 and CTAP 2.1 from firmware version 2.0.0.
 - **Passkey**: A Passkey is an implementation of WebAuthn.
 CanoKey can store Passkey keys through the CTAP protocol.
 - **OpenPGP**: Open Pretty Good Privacy, an open standard protocol used for encrypting and signing data, widely used for securing communications such as emails.
 CanoKey supports all mandatory features in OpenPGP 3.4.1.
 - **GnuPG**: Gnu Privacy Guard, a free software tool implementing the OpenPGP standard, used for encrypting and signing data.